 House | 3 bedrooms | sleeps 6

 The former Head Gardener's residence on the magnificent Milne Graden Estate, Garden House is situated in the most idyllic position on the banks of the River Tweed.
 This really is a place to get away from it all.
 No road or building in sight other than the romantic ruins of Twizel Castle with only the occasional deer, heron and otter for neighbours.
-The rooms are beautifully furnished, with all mod-cons such as wifi and Sky TV.
-The large garden is totally secluded, surrounded by mature trees with a private pathway leading down to the river and a network of wonderful walks.
+The rooms are beautifully furnished and the large garden is totally secluded, surrounded by mature trees with a private pathway leading down to the river and a network of wonderful walks.

-The local area has a great deal to offer including internationally renowned fishing on the doorstep, fabulous walks, beautiful beaches, over 100 golf courses, riding stables and historic places of interest to visit including Holy Island and Bamburgh, Alnwick and Floors Castles all in close proximity.
+The local area has a great deal to offer including internationally renowned fishing on the doorstep, fabulous walking and cycling, beautiful beaches, over 60 top-notch golf courses, riding trails and a landscape punctuated by historical sites, grand stately homes, outstanding castles and the evocative ruins of Border Abbeys.

 |Size||Sleeps up to 6, 3 bedrooms|